Policy relevance of causal quantities in networks: Averaging over assignments, then over units

-To summarize, these assignments-then-units averages are often interpretable as averages of unit-level effects, though some of the clarity here can depend on correctly specifying an exposure model.
-But, even in some of the best cases --- that is, even when they have a clear interpretation of this kind --- these quantities are often not useful for policy choice.
+To summarize, these widely-used assignments-then-units averages are often interpretable as averages of unit-level effects, though some of the clarity here depends on correctly specifying an exposure model.
+But, even in some of the best cases --- that is, even when the exposure map is correctly specified and these quantities have a clear causal interpretation --- they are often a very limited guide to policy choice.
+To be clear, the methodological literature working with AFEOs has typically not promised policy relevance, but empirical researchers have nonetheless often interpreted these quantities as relevant to policy, as is deceptively intuitive.